 Every student in Comparative Literature is unique, and our doctoral program emphasizes robust and personalized advising to put you in dialogue with our faculty at each stage of your graduate career—from your coursework to your exams, dissertation and eventual employment.
 Our program provides a common foundation in theory, history, translation and media, and connects you to faculty with specializations in everything from critical theory, ecocriticism and psychoanalysis to queer theory, visual culture and postcolonial studies.
-Whether you work in French, Chinese, Hindi, German, Swedish, Korean or any other language, Comparative Literature serves as your passport to conversations across the humanities.
+Whether you work in Spanish, French, Chinese, Hindi, German, Swedish, Korean or any other language, Comparative Literature serves as your passport to conversations across the humanities.

 As a department, we are committed to working closely and individually with each of our students, and our multi-year advising structure is in place to guide you through coursework and to prepare you for an academic career.
 Once admitted, you already begin to tailor your program of study to your research interest and to your mastery of at least two national literary traditions.
 Four foundation courses taken during the first and second year help to establish a cohort among our students and a common critical reflexivity.
 And as you go on to pursue courses in national languages and literatures, we remain in conversation to help you generate connections between your three fields.

 First Year Conversation

 At the end of your first year, every doctoral student meets with a committee of three Comparative Literature faculty members to discuss your plan for the years ahead.
 This first year conversation focuses on your proposed fields and languages, and allows us collectively to brainstorm connections with faculty across the university.